Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

+    ////TODO: mention/explain disambiguation on this page
+    ////REVIEW: is "Action Bindings" really the best name for this?
+    ////        (the respective API is called "InputBinding")

 # Action Bindings

-----mention/explain disambiguation on this page

 An `InputBinding` represents a connection between an action and one or more controls identified by a [control path](Controls.md#control-paths).
 An action can have arbitrary many bindings pointed at it and the same control may be referenced by multiple bindings.